jeremytammik/tbc/a/1976_chatgpt_arm_tsp.md

 ####<a name="8"></a> Teaching ChatGPT About the Birds and the Bees

-Finally, for an example where ChatGPT really excels and surpasses all expectations, check out my namesake Jeremy Pinto's 2-minute article on [teaching ChatGPT about the birds and the bees](https://www.jerpint.io/blog/chatgpt).
+For an example beyond the Revit API where ChatGPT really excels and surpasses all expectations, check out my namesake Jeremy Pinto's 20-minute AI training implementation article on [teaching ChatGPT about the birds and the bees](https://www.jerpint.io/blog/chatgpt).

 ####<a name="9"></a> ChatGPT Limitations and Improvement

-Leon Furze takes his analysis one step further and explores aspects of writing essays, disrupting education, the  limitations and improvement possibilitiues in some depth in his article on [prompt whispering: getting better results from ChatGPT](https://www.linkedin.com/pulse/prompt-whispering-getting-better-results-from-chatgpt-leon-furze).
+Leon Furze takes his analysis one step further and explores aspects of writing essays, disrupting education, ChatGPT limitations and improvement possibilitiues in his article on [prompt whispering: getting better results from ChatGPT](https://www.linkedin.com/pulse/prompt-whispering-getting-better-results-from-chatgpt-leon-furze).

 ####<a name="10"></a> ChatGPT Acrostic Poem